d <- palmerpenguins::penguinsHW 4 - Multiple linear regression

 Cross-validation – Use the code from lecture to implement \(5\)-fold cross-validation on the prediction project data to compare the simple regression model with

-as the predictor and the full model with all 15 raw predictors.
+gestation_weekas the predictor and the full model with all 15 raw predictors.
 (5 points)